TID-Lab/aggie/README.md

     - If you do not have the certificate you can create a new self-signed certificate with the following command:
   `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365`
     - This will allow you to start the server but it will generate unsafe warnings in the browser.
 You will need a real trusted certificate for production use.
-    - Adding the `-nodes` flag will generate an unencrypted private key, allowing you to run tests without creating the passphrase.txt file
+    - Adding the `-nodes` flag will generate an unencrypted private key, allowing you to run tests without passphrase prompt
 1. Run `npm install` from the project directory.
     - This installs all dependencies and concatenates the angular application.
     - On MacOS Mojave v10.14, this command fixed most errors: `env LDFLAGS="-mmacosx-version-min=10.9" CXXFLAGS="-mmacosx-version-min=10.9" npm install`